vickymmcd/AmazonSoftDesWarriors/docs/results.md

 <img src= "https://raw.githubusercontent.com/vickymmcd/AmazonSoftDesWarriors/master/images/forecast.png" alt ="" />
 <p>
 The website allows any user to determine future prices for certain products.
-Although for oil and electricity prices might not influence a user to buy electricity and oil (since they will most likely buy it irregardless) it might give insight as to when is the best time to buy stock in these two markets.
-Furthermore, this model can be used for any product, as long as there is a significant amount of data on the product.</p>
+For oil and electricity prices, this model can influence a user by making them more aware of the effects extraneous electricity use can have on their wallets in peak price months.
+Additionally, it might give them insight as to when is the best time to buy stock in these two markets.
+Furthermore, this model can be used for any product, assuming there is significant amount of price history data.</p>